How To Prepare and Pack Fragile Items for a Move

 Gathering Supplies

-You’ll need more than boxes and tape.
-If you're moving fragile items, think of packing supplies as your tools for keeping them safe.
-You'll need bubble wrap, packing paper, strong boxes in different sizes, and markers for labeling.
-So, where can you find them?
+You need more than just boxes and tape.
+If you're moving fragile items, packing supplies are the tools that help keep them safe.
+You’ll need bubble wrap, packing paper, sturdy boxes in different sizes, and markers to label them.
+Where can you find these supplies?
 Local moving companies often have them, but online marketplaces are also a great place to find unused supplies from people who just moved.
 Quality matters.
-Flimsy materials can damage your belongings.
+Weak packing materials can damage your belongings.

 Week 1: Assessment and Acquisition